-Whether you’re looking to transition to a plant-based diet, or just keen to load your plate with more plant foods, you’re in the right place.
+Whether you’re looking to fully overhaul your diet and lifestyle, or just keen to load your plate with more healthy foods, you’re in the right place.

 Hi, I’m Erin Bosanquet.
-Nutritionist and plant-based foodie.
-My mission is to help you live a healthy, whole foods, plant-based life.
+Nutritionist and foodie.
+My mission is to help you live a healthy, whole life.

 How this website can help you